5 Practical Ways to Fight for Equal Pay

 Equal pay is likely to be a key issue in upcoming elections, so on top of reaching out to local officials, be intentional about registering to vote and showing up at the polls for local, state, and federal elections.

-If you’re willing to invest a little more time and energy in your passion for equal pay, take your passion to the community and host an issue forum locally on fair pay.
+If you're willing to invest a little more time and energy in your passion for equal pay, take your passion to the community and host an issue forum locally on fair pay (via Zoom for now).
 Consider inviting local lawmakers, university sociology or economics professors, or business leaders for a forum discussion on paving a way forward in the midst of discrimination in the workplace.

-If you want to do something a little bit more creative — and provocative — one fair pay advocacy organization suggests hosting an “unequal” happy hour.
-Partner with a local restaurant or bar and host a gathering where men pay full price and women receive 20 percent off, proportional to their average earnings in comparison to men.
+If you want to do something a little bit more creative — and provocative — one fair pay advocacy organization suggests hosting an “unequal" happy hour.
+Partner with a local restaurant or bar and host a gathering (when we can all gather again) where men pay full price and women receive 20 percent off, proportional to their average earnings in comparison to men.
 You and your gal pals will enjoy cheaper drinks, and your male colleagues may begin to realize how it feels to be financially disadvantaged because of their gender.

 Many people might not even be aware of the disparity in salary between men and women.
 It may sound simple, but awareness is the first step of action.
 In order for people to make a difference in closing the gender pay gap, they have to realize its far-reaching implications.
 If you're passionate about the subject of equal pay, share your favorite resources or articles with your friends, or better yet, come up with a strategy and become a social media activist.
 You're already on Instagram anyway — may as well use it as a force for good!